Intel-bigdata/SSM/docs/ssm-deployment-guide.md

     For SSM with multiple agents mode, Smart Server will run PD and TiDB instance and each agent will run a TiKV instance.
     So the storage capacity of SSM-TiDB can easily be scaled up by just adding more agent server.
 This is a great advantage over MySQL.

     If TiDB is enabled, there is no need to configure jdbc url in druid.xml.
-You can set a password for root user in druid.xml.
+In TiDB only root user is created initially, so you should set username as root.
+Optionally, you can set a password for root user in druid.xml.

+    An example of configuration in druid.xml for using TiDB is shown as follows.

    ```xml
     <properties>